mnavarrocarter/mnavarro.dev/content/posts/job-hunting-realizations.md

 Another of the things I've discovered is the tremendous amount of power a big sum of money can exert into coercing a career decision.
 It does not matter how many times I try to convince myself I don't need more, and that money is not the most important thing; the reality is that it is pretty hard to reject a bigger sum for any reason.
 I always seem to want more and more.

 Being mostly lacking of money for the majority of my life, I can see how much I've got used to it.
 I remember my days of being a seminary student in Texas, where I would consider myself fortunate and grateful to have a place where to sleep and food to eat every day: nothing more.
 In my many visits to the north of Mexico, be for awesome and long youth camps or for building houses with *Casas por Cristo*, I could see the most extreme poverty and need.
-I recall at some points I used to imagine my life living there forever, amount those people in need, and be happy with the sole thought of being of some use for them.
+I recall at some point I used to imagine my life living there forever, among those people in need, and be happy with the sole thought of being of some use for them.
 All that seems so far away now.

 No wonder why Christ said that the root of all evil is the love of money.
 The question is: Do I love money or I see it as a tool to some other ends?
 How do I know for sure?
 Some people say: "Give some to charity" as if you could somehow buy your peace of mind with was is really and effortless action.